wework/plasma/README.md

 Tests are located in `src/tests`.

+Flow coverage can be checked via `yarn flow:coverage`.

 ### Running tests

 1. Run `yarn jest` for a single run or `yarn jest:watch` to watch for changes.